 With nearly 70 faculty and staff PKP members on campus, TWU's chapter benefits from involvement of faculty and staff who care about the quality of their students education and who enjoy the honor bestowed upon their eligible students who elect to join the Honor Society.

 TWU PKP has over 560 active members.
 In Spring 2014, we initiated 243 new members, including six faculty/staff member and one alumna.
 The chapter maintains social networking sites through Facebook, Blackboard and LinkedIn.
 We also maintain a WordPress blog.

 Founded in 1897 at the University of Maine, Phi Kappa Phi is the nation's oldest, largest, and most selective honor society for all academic disciplines.
 Its chapters are on more than 300 campuses in the United States, Puerto Rico, and the Philippines.
 Each year, approximately 30,000 members are initiated.

 Since its founding, Phi Kappa Phi has initiated more than 1 million members into its ranks; all of these members have received emblems and certificates of membership.
 However, Phi Kappa Phi is much more than an emblem and a line on a résumé.
 It is a global network comprised of the best and brightest from all academic disciplines - a community of scholars and professionals building an enduring legacy for future generations. [from www.phikappaphi.org]

-- Post-baccalaureates must rank in the top 9% of their class and have been enrolled at TWU on a full-time basis for at least one academic year or on a part-time basis for the equivalent of at least one academic year, or 18 semester credit hours, or the equivalent.
+- Have been registered as post baccalaureate students on a full-time basis for at least one academic year or on a part-time basis for the equivalent of at least one academic year or 18 semester units or the equivalent.